 The thanaka is a tree growing in the drier areas of Myanmar.
-The eponymous paste, made by grinding the bark against a wet stone is used cosmetically by Burmese people.
+The paste is made by grinding the bark against a wet stone and used cosmetically by Burmese people.
 The trees should mature at least 35 years before they become viable.
 Thanaka is a distinctive feature of the culture of Myanmar, seen commonly applied to the face and sometimes the arms of women and girls, and is used to a lesser extent also by men and boys.

 According to Burmese people, thanaka is not only a good protection from the sun but also lightens the skin (Asian people don’t want to be tanned like westerners but have their skin the whiter as possible).
 Thanaka is wearied by all women, children and also young men.

 The photo Thanaka on Child Close-up Portrait is part of the CHILDHOOD (volume 1) gallery: select the image below to watch the slideshow in fullscreen:

 All Photos From the Blog Shot in South-East Asia

 Select the image below to see all the Southeast Asia photos featured in the blog.